10 of the Best Companies with Paid Maternity Leave

 Compare that to other options worldwide.
 Lithuania guarantees that women receive 70 days of leave prior to labor and another 56 days after childbirth with 100% pay.
 Canadians receive 55% of their pay for 17 weeks of maternity leave, and either parent can take an additional 35 weeks unpaid.
 Swedish parents get a whopping 60 weeks at 80% of their pay.

-If you’re starting to think about moving to Sweden, here are 10 companies whose policies are almost as good.
+If you’re starting to think about moving to Sweden, here are 10 companies whose leave policies are almost as good.

 The streaming service recently announced unlimited leave for up to one year after the birth or adoption of a baby.
 The policy applies to either parent and employees will receive full pay for the duration of that time — no special forms required.